-I’ve learned that all you have to do is ask, and people are more than willing to provide a field trip for you.
+I’ve learned that all you have to do is ask, and people are often more than willing to provide a field trip for you.
 (Don’t forget to send them a thank you note!)
 Since we’ve been homeschooing, we have witnessed two Honor Flight arrivals, listened to first-hand accounts from WWII and Vietnam veterans, and met a heroic woman who survived Kristallnacht and shared how she felt as a schoolgirl seeing Nazi flags being flown on the buildings of her neighborhood.

-The Ultimate Summer List of Free or Low-Cost Field Trips:
+The Ultimate List of Free or Low-Cost Field Trips:

 - Art museum